Tax help for students

 If you are a student who is thinking of going abroad to study or work this section is for you.
 It covers the key tax and National Insurance points that need to be considered.

 As a student you may have other income such as income from family members, scholarships and awards, or income from savings.
 This section explains if you should be paying tax on these other types of income.
-If you are paying tax, but shouldn’t be, this section also explains how to claim the tax back.

 The main way of repaying student loans taken out since 1998 is via the tax system.
 This section explains more about repaying student loans whether you are employed, self-employed or complete an annual tax return.